Rosacea: Diagnosis and treatment

 How do dermatologists diagnose rosacea?

-To diagnose rosacea, a dermatologist examines the skin and eyes.
-Your dermatologist also will ask questions.
+To diagnose rosacea, your dermatologist will examine your skin and your eyes.
+Your dermatologist will also ask questions.

 How do dermatologists treat rosacea?